Creating and managing Cloudera deployments

 Semi-private Production-like setup with access over the public internet to the user interfaces and API endpoints only.
 It serves as a reference for production deployments without the need for configuring VPNs, jump hosts and user-defined routing for outbound (egress) traffic

 Public Simple setup with access over public internet to all endpoints and with a minimal footprint.
-It can be used for quick testing, tutorial, demonstration, or simply to understand the internal workings of CDP Public Cloud.
+It can be used for quick testing, tutorial, demonstration, or simply to understand the internal workings of Cloudera Public Cloud.
 This setup is not secure enough for production, but can be used for proof of concept.

-CDP deployment pattern definitions
+Cloudera deployment pattern definitions

-These patterns are based on the identically named network reference architectures and extend them, by incorporating Cloudera’s recommended configuration for deploying CDP in multiple availability zones, selecting the Data Lake scale, configuring storage access policies and setting up fine-grained access control.
+These patterns are based on the identically named network reference architectures and extend them, by incorporating Cloudera’s recommended configuration for deploying Cloudera in multiple availability zones, selecting the Data Lake scale, configuring storage access policies and setting up fine-grained access control.

 As can be expected, each of these deployment patterns brings a unique trade-off among various aspects, such as ease of setup, security provided, workloads supported, and so on.
-Read the following content to understand what specific networking, IAM, and storage cloud provider configurations, and CDP configurations are applied as part of the supported deployment patterns.
+Read the following content to understand what specific networking, IAM, and storage cloud provider configurations, and Cloudera configurations are applied as part of the supported deployment patterns.

 Cloud provider prerequisites